ryanallen/words-of-my-perfect-teacher/README.md

 These [pretas](#preta) have all sorts of different experiences that vary from one to another and are of varying intensity.
 For example, some have many creatures living on their bodies and devouring them.

-Once when he was traveling in the land of the [pretas](#preta), [Srona](#srona-sronajat) came to a palace where he met a beautiful woman.
+Once when he was traveling in the land of the [pretas](#preta), [Śroṇa](#śroṇa-śroṇajāt) came to a palace where he met a beautiful woman.
 Exquisitely formed and bedecked with precious jewels, she was ravishing to behold.
 To each of the four legs of her throne a [preta](#preta) was tied.
-She offered [Srona](#srona-sronajat) something to eat, warning him not to give the smallest scrap to the other [preta](#preta)s even if they begged for it.
-When [Srona](#srona-sronajat) started to eat they began to beg.
+She offered [Śroṇa](#śroṇa-śroṇajāt) something to eat, warning him not to give the smallest scrap to the other [preta](#preta)s even if they begged for it.
+When [Śroṇa](#śroṇa-śroṇajāt) started to eat they began to beg.
 He gave some food to one of them and it turned into chaff; what he gave to the second turned into a lump of iron; the third started to eat his own flesh, and what he gave to the fourth became pus and blood.

 When the woman came back, she cried, "Didn't I tell you not to give them anything!
 Do you think that you are more compassionate than I am?"

-"What is the connection between you and these four?"
-[Srona](#srona-sronajat) asked her.
+"What is the connection between you and these four?" [Śroṇa](#śroṇa-śroṇajāt) asked her.

 "This was my husband; that one was my son, that was my daughter-in-law, and the fourth was my servant."